 As an adult with responsibilities you’re trained to get thing done efficiently.
-Drawing upon your your work ethic and experience can a great way to teach your child – as long as you stay present to the teaching moment.
+Drawing upon your work ethic and experience can be a great way to teach your child – as long as you stay present to the teaching moment.
 Instead it is all too easy to enforce parental authority to save time on completing tasks, all under the well-meaning phrase “it’s for their own good.”

 The alternative – slow down and be committed to self observation

 A commitment to compassionate self observation is necessary to promote your own mindfulness, peace of mind and well being.
 This can sometimes mean gracefully and maturely retracting harsh words or demanding tones, but retaining the opportunity to teach life skills and lessons to your tween.
 Refrain from judging yourself harshly, and then recommit to maintaining peaceful, productive communication.